Career coaches on the biggest mistakes people make in the job search

 In theory, online job boards are great—you can submit your application to as many companies as you’d like in the span of an hour or so.
 But given how easy it is for anyone, anywhere to apply online, hiring managers are flooded with résumés, says Ryan Kahn, career coach and founder of The Hired Group.

 So it’s a mistake to rely only on these sites.
 He paints this picture: “Imagine you’re a hiring manager trying to fill a position.
-You have two piles—a stack of 100 résumés from qualified candidates who applied online, and five résumés from candidates who were personally referred by your colleagues.
+You have two piles—a stack of 100 résumés from qualified candidates who applied online and five résumés from candidates who were personally referred by your colleagues.
 Which pile would you tackle first?
 It’s only natural for hiring managers to start with candidates who’ve already been vetted.”

 He coaches candidates to spend more time networking with friends, second-degree connections, and even people they don’t know yet to build the kinds of professional relationships that can lead to being referred—or even hearing about positions before they’re posted.
 “Job seekers who rely solely on online job postings are only tapping into a small percentage of the available market,” he explains.